X

 6 min read

-Among the major threats to patient privacy is medical identity theft, or when someone steals personally identifiable information (PII) such as your name, social security number and uses it to submit fraudulent claims to Medicare.
-The impact of this type of cybercrime is wide reaching and threatens to upset the patient’s healthcare coverage.
+Among the major threats to patient privacy is medical identity theft, or when someone steals personally identifiable information (PII) such as your name or Social Security number and uses it to submit fraudulent claims to Medicare.
+The impact of this type of cyber crime is wide reaching and threatens to upset the patient’s healthcare coverage.

 Ransomware attacks are another big healthcare cyber security concern.
-According to the FBI’s Internet Crime Complaint Center (IC3) report from 2023, healthcare and public health was the most-targeted industry sector in 2023, during which the number of reported ransomware incidents was 2,825, with a cost of $59.6 million.
+According to the FBI’s Internet Crime Complaint Center (IC3) report from 2024, healthcare and public health was the second most-targeted industry sector in 2024, during which the number of reported ransomware incidents was 263,455, with a cost of $1.571 billion.

 The interruption prevented doctors from electronically refilling prescriptions and kept insurance plans from reimbursing care providers.
 Change Healthcare, one of its subsidiaries, typically processes more than 15 billion health billing transactions annually.
 According to news reports, UnitedHealth Group has paid out a total of $3.3 billion to compensate providers that were affected by the attack.